amyyf/neighborhood-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Clone or fork the project, `cd` into the project directory, and run:
+Clone or download the project, `cd` into the project directory, and run:

 #### `npm start`